mosche/blogposts/sessionization/sessionization.md

 ```

 - Reduce throughput of the **optimized aggregator** is orders of magnitude higher (400 to 750x).
-  For visibility reasons results are therefore presented on different scales.

 - The higher the probability of creating new sessions for the **canonical aggregator**, the more reduce throughput drops.
   - This is due to the overhead of sorting session windows as part of Beam's canonical window merging (see above).